neoforged/.github/primers/26.1/index.md

     - `holder` -> `typeHolder`
     - `getTags` -> `tags`

+### Entity Textures and Adult/Baby Models

+Entity textures within `assets/minecraft/textures/entity/*` have now been sorted into subdirectories (e.g., `entity/panda` for panda textures, or `entity/pig` for pig textures).
+Most textures have been named with the entity type starting followed by an underscore along with its variant (e.g., `arrow_tipped` for tipped arrow, `pig_cold` for the cold pig variant, or `panda_brown` for the brown panda variant).

+Additionally, some animal models have been split into separate classes for the baby and adult variant.
+These models either directly extend an abstract model implementation (e.g., `AbstractFelineModel`) or the original model class (e.g., `PigModel`).

+- `net.minecraft.client.model.QuadrupedModel` now has a constructor that takes in a function for the `RenderType`
+- `net.minecraft.client.model.animal.chicken`
+    - `AdultChickenModel` - Entity model for the adult chicken.
+    - `BabyChickenModel` - Entity model for the baby chicken.
+    - `ChickenModel` is now abstract
+        - `RED_THING` -> `AdultChickenModel#RED_THING`
+        - `BABY_TRANSFORMER` has been directly merged into the layer definition for the `BabyChickenModel`
+        - `createBodyLayer` -> `AdultChickenModel#REDcreateBodyLayer_THING`
+        - `createBaseChickenModel` -> `AdultChickenModel#createBaseChickenModel`
+    - `ColdChickenModel` now extends `AdultChickenModel`
+- `net.minecraft.client.model.animal.cow.BabyCowModel` - Entity model for the baby cow.
+- `net.minecraft.client.model.animal.feline`
+    - `CatModel` -> `AdultCatModel`, `BabyCatModel`; not one-to-one
+    - `FelineModel` -> `AbstractFelineModel`, not one-to-one
+        - Implementations in `AdultFelineModel` and `BabyFelineModel`
+    - `OcelotModel` -> `AdultOcelotModel`, `BabyOcelotModel`; not one-to-one
+- `net.minecraft.client.model.animal.pig.BabyPigModel` - Entity model for the baby pig.
+- `net.minecraft.client.model.animal.rabbit`
+    - `AdultRabbitModel` - Entity model for the adult rabbit.
+    - `BabyRabbitModel` - Entity model for the baby rabbit.
+    - `RabbitModel` is now abstract
+        - The constructor now takes in two animation definitions for the hop and idle head tilt
+        - `FRONT_LEGS`, `BACK_LEGS` - The child name for the entity legs.
+        - `LEFT_HAUNCH`, `RIGHT_HAUNCH` are now `protected`
+        - `createBodyLayer` -> `AdultRabbitModel#createBodyLayer`, `BabyRabbitModel#createBodyLayer`; not one-to-one
+- `net.minecraft.client.model.animal.sheep`
+    - `BabySheepModel` - Entity model for the baby sheep.
+    - `SheepModel#BABY_TRANSFORMER` has been directly merged into the layer definition for the `BabySheepModel`
+- `net.minecraft.client.model.animal.wolf`
+    - `AdultWolfModel` - Entity model for the adult wolf.
+    - `BabyWolfModel` - Entity model for the baby wolf.
+    - `WolfModel` is now abstract
+        - `ModelPart` fields are now all protected
+        - `createMeshDefinition` -> `AdultWolfModel#createBodyLayer`, `BabyWolfModel#createBodyLayer`; not one-to-one
+        - `shakeOffWater` - Sets the body rotation when shaking off water.
+        - `setSittingPose` - Sets the sitting pose of the wolf.
+- `net.minecraft.client.model.geom.ModelLayers`
+    - `COLD_CHICKEN_BABY` is removed
+    - `COLD_PIG_BABY` is removed
+    - `PIG_BABY_SADDLE` is removed
+    - `SHEEP_BABY_WOOL_UNDERCOAT` is removed
+    - `WOLF_BABY_ARMOR` is removed
+- `net.minecraft.client.renderer.entity`
+    - `CatRenderer` now takes in an `AbstractFelineModel` for its generic
+    - `OcelotRenderer` now takes in an `AbstractFelineModel` for its generic
+- `net.minecraft.client.renderer.entity.layers.CatCollarLayer` now takes in an `AbstractFelineModel` for its generic
+- `net.minecraft.client.renderer.entity.state.RabbitRenderState`
+    - `hopAnimationState` - The state of the hop the entity is performing.
+    - `idleHeadTiltAnimationState` - The state of the head tilt when performing the idle animation.
+- `net.minecraft.world.entity.animal.chicken.ChickenVariant` now takes in a resource for the baby texture
+- `net.minecraft.world.entity.animal.cow.CowVariant` now takes in a resource for the baby texture
+- `net.minecraft.world.entity.animal.cat.CatVariant` now takes in a resource for the baby texture
+    - `CatVariant#assetInfo` - Gets the entity texture based on whether the entity is a baby.
+- `net.minecraft.world.entity.animal.pig.PigVariant` now takes in a resource for the baby texture
+- `net.minecraft.world.entity.animal.rabbit.Rabbit`
+    - `hopAnimationState` - The state of the hop the entity is performing.
+    - `idleHeadTiltAnimationState` - The state of the head tilt when performing the idle animation.
+- `net.minecraft.world.entity.animal.wolf`
+    - `WolfSoundVariant` -> `WolfSoundVariant$WolfSoundSet`
+        - The class itself now holds two sound sets for the adult wolf and baby wolf.
+    - `WolfSoundVariants$SoundSet#getSoundEventSuffix` -> `getSoundEventIdentifier`
+- `net.minecraft.world.entity.animal.wolf.WolfVariant` now takes in an asset info for the baby variant

+### ChunkPos, now a record

+`ChunkPos` is now a record.
+The `BlockPos` constructor has been replaced by `ChunkPos#containing` while the packed `long` constructor has been replaced by `ChunkPose#unpack`.

+- `net.minecraft.world.level.ChunkPos` is now a record
+    - `ChunkPos(BlockPos)` -> `containing`
+    - `ChunkPos(long)` -> `unpack`
+    - `toLong`, `asLong` -> `pack`

 ### Environment Attribute Additions

 - `visual/block_light_tint` - Tints the color of the light emitted by a block.